-Kaley Cuoco & Husband Karl Cook Tear Up The Dance Floor In Hilarious Wedding Still
+Kaley Cuoco And Husband Karl Cook Tear Up The Dance Floor In Hilarious Wedding Still

-Kaley Cuoco is still sharing her wedding photos with fans—and this one is a doozy.
-The Big Bang Theory star, who married longtime love Karl Cook in a lavish ceremony in Rancho Santa Fe, California just two weeks ago, posted a hilarious TBT snap of her post-wedding dance with her new husband.
+Kaley Cuoco is still sharing her wedding photos with fans, and this one is a doozy.
+The Big Bang Theory star, who married longtime love Karl Cook in a lavish ceremony in Rancho Santa Fe, California, just two weeks ago, posted a hilarious TBT snap of her post-wedding dance with her new husband.

-In the black and white shot, the bride, who changed from her wedding gown into a chic Tadashi Shoji lace jumpsuit (and a hat, apparently!) for the reception, is bent down as she appears to do a suggestive booty bump towards her man’s pelvis.
+In the black and white shot, the bride, who changed from her wedding gown into a chic Tadashi Shoji lace jumpsuit (and a hat, apparently!) for the reception, is bent down as she appears to do a suggestive backside bump toward her man’s pelvis.
 A few commenters noted that the suggestive move probably should have stayed in the bedroom.
 Others joked that it was no wonder Kaley needed shoulder surgery a few days after her wedding.

 The post-ceremony dance photo, which you can see below, shows that Kaley and Karl’s wedding reception got a bit rowdy later in the night.
 The hilarious dance is also a far cry from the CBS star’s sweet first dance with her husband.
 Karl Cook took to Instagram to post a video of the couple’s first dance as man and wife, where Kaley’s sister, former The Voice contestant Briana Cuoco, can be heard singing in the background.
 But Cook’s caption, which included the text from his wedding vows to Kaley, made it clear that humor will always be a big part of this couple’s life together.